vite-pwa/create-pwa/README.md

 ## 🦄 Usage

+> Version v1.0.1: updated all the templates to use **Vite 7**, including also the latest frameworks changes.

 > Version v0.6.0: updated all the templates to use **Vite 6**, including also the latest frameworks changes.

 > Use version v0.5.0 for **Vite 5** and previous versions of the frameworks.